egoist6/openhab-docs/quick_guide.md

 You will see how easy it is and you do not have to be a home automation or IT expert.

 > [!Note]
+> Minimum skill level required for this Quick Guide:
+>
-> We recommend that you have at least knowledge how to unzip files and what IP addresses are.
+> We recommend that you have knowledge how to unzip files and what IP addresses are.

 [[toc]]